 Single-family investing: The good

-There are a lot of benefits to starting off with single-family homes.
+There are a lot of benefits to starting off as a single-family investor.
 It's the more affordable option, it's easier to finance, and you can be pickier about your tenants.
 Let's break down the benefits below.

 It's easier (and cheaper) to get into